Dr. Mark Curtis, Ed.D., is a 40 year professional in Radio and TV, all over America.

 He's received numerous awards for his work, including the Florida Motion Picture & Television Association's "1989 Best Documentary" award in 1989 for a report on sightings of Unidentified Flying Objects.
 And the Florida Associated Press Broadcasters Association honored him with three awards including "Outstanding Spot News Coverage" in 1990 and 1992, and "Outstanding Enterprise/Investigative Report" in 1991.
 He has been nominated four times for Emmy Awards and was a regional Edward R. Morrow winner and a national finalist.

-Mark is currently covering his ninth U.S. Presidential campaign, having started with the Carter-Reagan race in 1980.
+Mark has covered ten U.S. Presidential campaigns, having started with the Carter-Reagan race in 1980.